susam/timebox/README.md

 or [`timebox`][DOWNLOAD_UNX] for Linux, Unix, or macOS.

 Copy it to a directory specified in the `PATH` environment variable.
-On Linux or macOS, make the script executable: `chmod u+x timebox`.
+On Linux/Unix/macOS, make the script executable: `chmod u+x timebox`.

 To run a 30 minute time box, run the script without any arguments.